ilap/daf/README.md

 A set of "Design Driven Development" helper modules for Linux based distributions (e.g. Ubuntu).

-It was orignally uploaded into [Canonical's Launchpad](https://launchpad.net/dafproject) in 2013.
+It was orignally uploaded into [Canonical's Launchpad](https://launchpad.net/dafproject) in 2013 and was explained in my [blogspot](http://ilapstech.blogspot.com/2013/04/advanced-programming-in-vala-dafs.html).

 ## Description